LeoRiether/tori/docs/getting_started.md

 ![getting started 03](./assets/getting_started_03.jpg)

-Now you have your first song!
+You have now added your first song!
+Local files are also accepted, and adding a folder will add all of the songs inside it.

 ![getting started 04](./assets/getting_started_04.jpg)